IMNEKOKORO/CrushOn-AI-PLUS/README.md

  **BACKUP**
 Use **Export** to download your `.json` configuration and **Import** to restore it or share it with others.

+##Do you want to use this script not only for personal use, but also in public projects? ¡No problem!
+You are free to use it.
+Just **please** remember to give proper credit to the author, @IMNEKOKORO.
+And if possible, consider supporting me on my Ko-fi page — any support is greatly appreciated.

 ## ☕ Support the project